helidon-io/helidon/docs/mp/validation.md

 ## Overview

 Helidon supports Bean Validation via its integration with JAX-RS/Jersey.
-The [Jakarta Bean Validation specification][jakarta-bean-val] defines an API to validate Java beans.
+The [Jakarta Bean Validation specification][bv-spec] defines an API to validate Java beans.
 Bean Validation is supported in REST resource classes as well as in regular application beans.

 If bean validation is required outside JAX-RS/Jersey use cases, it is also available in Helidon.
-It follows the standard [Jakarta Bean Validation specification][jakarta-bean-val] which defines an API to validate Java beans.
+It follows the standard [Jakarta Bean Validation specification][bv-spec] which defines an API to validate Java beans.

 ## Maven Coordinates